martinmoene/string-lite/README.md

 substring: substring starting at given position of given length, default up to end
 erase: string with substring at given position of given length removed - default up to end
 erase_all: string with all occurrences of substring removed
+erase_first: string with first occurrence of substring removed
+erase_last: string with last occurrence of substring removed
 insert: string with substring inserted at given position
 replace: string with substring given by position and length replaced
 replace_all: string with all occurrences of substring replaced